eclipse-tractusx/ssi-credential-issuer/docs/architecture/Development Concept.md

 ## Development Guidelines

-The ssi credential issuer is using following key frameworks:
+The SSI credential issuer is using following key frameworks:

 - .Net
 - Entity Framework